La Salle Military Academy: La Salle Rifles

-The pride of LaSalle Military Academy was the La Salle Rifles trick drill team, which maintained a tradition of excellence throughout its entire existence.
-The team was always top-notch and was consistently competitive with older, college drill teams.
-They won three National Championships as well as multiple individual and small-group competitions, especially throughout the 1980s and 1990s decades.
-The team was founded by then-cadet Louis De Thomasis '57, who later became a Christian Brother and the school's Headmaster and later President.
-The LaSalle Rifles functioned as a special company (along with the Drum and Bugle Corps) and it was very competitive to join it.
-Only the very best drillers were picked for the 32-cadet team.
-The "First Sixteen" were the first-stringers who competed in the tournaments.
-The "Second Sixteen" was the developmental squad, composed of freshmen and sophomores.
-The team performed impressive maneuvers with their rifles, including throwing and catching rifles within ranks.
-A more hazardous variation of this - and one for which they were justly famous - was doing so with sharpened bayonets!
+The La Salle Rifles was the trick drill team of La Salle Military Academy.
+Founded by cadet Louis De Thomasis, Class of 1957, the team operated as a special company alongside the school's Drum and Bugle Corps.
+It consisted of 32 cadets and used a two-tier structure: the "First Sixteen," who competed in tournaments, and the "Second Sixteen," a developmental squad primarily composed of freshmen and sophomores.The team competed against other drill teams, including college-level teams, and won three national championships as well as individual and small-group competitions.
+Its performances included rifle drills involving throws and catches within the ranks, including routines performed with rifles fitted with sharpened bayonets.De Thomasis later became a Christian Brother and served as headmaster and president of La Salle Military Academy.

 Drum and Bugle Corps

 The La Salle Military Academy Drum and Bugle Corps was well known on Long Island and would frequently be invited to local parades.
 The D + Bs as they were called drilled daily and would provide the military cadence for drill and ceremonies for the Corps of Cadets.
 The first company on the parade field during ceremonies and the last to step off, the Drum and Bugle Corps were experts in drum and bugle communication and rudiments as well as providing military music for parades.
 Considered one of the two specialty companies in the regiment, the D+Bs were a presence on campus and would provide the military feel of the parades and ceremonies.
 The company was led by cadets with support from In the 1990s, the D+Bs converted to a military band formation, replacing the bugles with band instruments giving the company a broader repertoire.